AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 }
 ```

-### File 9: /src/install/cfg/helloworld_cfg.yaml
+### File 9 : /src/install/cfg/helloworld_cfg.yaml
 The following is a simple example configuration file.
 Other contents in this configuration file will be introduced in subsequent chapters.
-Here, focus on two parts:
+Here, focus on two places:
-- `aimrt.log` node: Specifies some details about logging.
+- `aimrt.log` node: specifies some details of the logs here.
-- `HelloWorldModule` node: Configuration for `HelloWorldModule`, which can be read in the module.
+- `HelloWorldModule` node: the configuration for `HelloWorldModule`, which can be read within the module.

 ```yaml
 aimrt: